peterreisz/gulp-wizard/README.md

  require('gulp-wizard')();
  ```

-* Put some less, javascript and html files into the `src` folder
+* Put some less, javascript and html files into the `src` folder (check out the example)
 * Run the gulp build, some examples:

 ```